Updated: Dec 22, 2022

 Standing on one leg:

 The driver must exit the vehicle, raise one foot, and maintain that position for thirty seconds.
 The officer will make various observations as the leg is lifted.
 Is the driver able to drop the leg in under thirty seconds?
 Is the driver moving around to keep his or her balance?
 Is the driver bending or leaning to keep the leg elevated?
-It's easy to see how people could fail this test for a variety of reasons.
-The officer is required to ask about and record any circumstances that might interfere, but under duress, drivers frequently forget to mention them.
+It's easy to see how people could fail this test for various reasons.
+The officer must ask about and record any circumstances that might interfere, but under duress, drivers frequently forget to mention them.
 This is where we'll look for information to counter the prosecutor's arguments.

-This test requires the suspected intoxicated driver to walk nine steps in a straight line from heel to toe.
+This test requires the suspected intoxicated driver to walk nine steps straight from heel to toe.
 The motorist is then instructed to spin around and return to the original starting location on one foot.
-During the walk-and-turn test, the officer looks for a variety of impairment indicators.
+During the walk-and-turn test, the officer looks for various impairment indicators.
 Losing balance, pausing, taking too many or too few steps, turning wrongly, and stepping off the line are all indicators.
 We'll ask you how the exam was performed again to see if the officer followed the appropriate protocol this time.
 When your Criminal Defense Lawyer confronts the officer at your DMV hearing or in court, your recollection will give the clues your team needs for your case.

 Horizontal Gaze Nystagmus (HGN):

 When the motorist is ordered to follow an object held by the arresting officer, the term HGN refers to the fast movement (or jerking) of the eye back and forth.
-When delivering this test, the officer is instructed to use a comprehensive set of procedures.
+The officer is instructed to use a comprehensive set of procedures when delivering this test.

 Recognize that the instructions presented to law enforcement officials are frequently not followed to the letter during an arrest.
 This is critical for the preparation of a successful defense.
 Because the test was not administered properly, the district attorney's case is vulnerable to attack.

-It's likely that you've been requested to take tests that aren't included here.
+You've likely been requested to take tests that aren't included here.
 You can have also declined to take the tests.
 Below is a more thorough discussion of the repercussions of refusing to take a test further below.

 There are two sorts of criminal offenses: felonies and misdemeanors.